 Pattaya Beach Road will be closed to traffic on 25 January with stalls selling Chinese food and produce opening early in the morning.
 Throughout the day there will be different shows and displays culminating in a carnival and firework display in the evening.
 It is again far more like Naklua in the fact that it is authentic.

-Amazing 3 bedrooms beachfront condo for sale on Pattaya Beach road
+Amazing 1 bedroom beachfront condo for rent on Pattaya Beach road

 Like many of the major hotels in Pattaya, the Hilton at Central Festival will have a range of events taking place where you can celebrate the Chinese New Year.
 The Edge restaurant will have a special menu available, and this is a great vantage point for taking in both the carnival and fireworks.
 As you would imagine, the banquet is excellent with something available for everyone.